-Axia Marinescu is a concert pianist and winner of numerous awards in Romania, Greece, Italy, France.
-Axia’s remarkable talent was recognized as she was very young.
+Axia’s remarkable talent was recognized since she was very young.
 At the age of 8, she was awarded her first international prize at the Stresa competition in Italy.
-Axia Marinescu made a distinguished début when she was 11 years old, with the Romanian National Radio Orchestra in Bucharest, being described by conductor Ovidiu Balan as “an incredible young pianist sharing with Mozart the spirit of genius”.
+Axia is a winner of numerous awards in France, Romania, Greece and Italy.
+Axia Marinescu made a distinguished début when she was only 11 years old, with the Romanian National Radio Orchestra in Bucharest, being described by the critics as “an incredible young pianist sharing with Mozart the spirit of genius”.

-Axia Marinescu also graduated in Philosophy from the Paris University.
-She is a TED speaker and her articles were published in Germany and Romania.
+Her steady curiosity and search of beauty led Axia Marinescu to study Philosophy, being a graduate of the Paris University.
+She is a TED speaker and her articles were published in Germany and her native Romania.
 Axia Marinescu speaks fluently five languages.